Stop Unwanted Emails from Signing In to Your Microsoft Account

 - Keep the box checked or the switch on for the aliases you do want to use for signing in.

-Important Note: Turning off sign-in for an alias does not remove it from your Microsoft account.
-The alias will still be there, and you can still get emails sent to it (if it’s an email address).
-You just won’t be able to use that specific alias to log into your Microsoft account.
-You can always turn it back on later if you want.
+Turning off sign-in for an alias does not remove the alias from your Microsoft account.
+The alias remains in your Microsoft account, and emails sent to the alias will still arrive if the alias is an email address.
+You can only turn off the ability to use that specific alias to log into your Microsoft account.
+You can turn the sign-in option back on at any time.

 Step 4Save Your Changes